Vim-Columbus/vim-columbus.github.com/index.md

 ## Location

-Our monthly meetings are held at [2Checkout.com](http://www.2checkout.com/).
+Our monthly meetings are held at [2Checkout.com](http://www.2checkout.com/) **except this month when we will be at the GitHub drinkup - see above**.

 Google Maps link:<br>
 [1785 O'Brien Road<br>Columbus, OH 43228](http://maps.google.com/maps/ms?source=s_q&hl=en&geocode=&aq=&ie=UTF8&hq=&hnear=1785+O%27Brien+Rd,+Columbus,+Ohio+43228&t=h&msa=0&msid=210175771168447127014.0004a3f81d50a68475a1f&ll=39.988798,-83.119957&spn=0.002713,0.005681&z=18)